Best Supplements for Energy and Fatigue: What Works in 2026

 What is the best vitamin for tiredness and fatigue?

-There is no single best vitamin for all fatigue.
-Iron, vitamin B12, vitamin D and magnesium are the most evidence-backed options, but each one only helps if you are actually deficient in it.
-A blood test is the most reliable way to identify which nutrient you need.
-If blood work comes back normal, adaptogenic herbs like ashwagandha or rhodiola may help with stress-related tiredness instead.
+There is no single best vitamin for all tiredness.
+Iron, vitamin B12, vitamin D and magnesium are the most evidence-backed options, and each one helps when you are actually low in it.
+A blood test for ferritin, B12 and vitamin D is the most reliable starting point.

 Does ashwagandha help with fatigue?

-Ashwagandha has good evidence for reducing stress-related fatigue specifically.
-It works by lowering cortisol levels and supporting the body's stress response through the HPA axis.
-Clinical trials using KSM-66 ashwagandha extract at 300 to 600mg daily have shown significant improvements in stress, anxiety and energy levels over 8 to 12 weeks.
-It is less likely to help if your fatigue is caused by a nutrient deficiency rather than stress.
+Ashwagandha has good evidence for reducing stress-related fatigue, by lowering cortisol and supporting the body's stress response.
+Most trials use KSM-66 extract at 300 to 600mg daily for 8 to 12 weeks.
+It is less likely to help fatigue caused by a nutrient deficiency.

 Can magnesium help with tiredness?